 Costs of Compliance

 There are about 225 airplanes of the affected design in the worldwide fleet.
-The following table provides the estimated costs for U.S. operators to comply with this proposed AD.
+The following table provides the estimated costs for U.S. operators to comply with this AD.
+The average labor rate is $65 per hour.

 Authority for This Rulemaking